maniR1990/codex-demo/README.md

 # Wealth Accelerator PWA

-An offline-first Progressive Web App that aggregates Indian financial data, delivers AI-assisted categorisation, and provides executive dashboards for cash flow, budgeting, and wealth acceleration.
+An offline-first Progressive Web App for Indian households and founders that keeps every feature 100% free, honours user-entered data, and delivers executive-grade insights without relying on paid tiers or synthetic feeds.

 ## Getting started